Subhamchowdhury31/Subhamchowdhury31/README.md

 # Hi, I'm Subham Chowdhury 👋

 🎓 Pursuing Bachelor's in Computer Science and Engineering
-💼 Currently building a medicine e-commerce platform with chat support and appointment booking.
 🥇 Winner of the Geeks of Gurukul Coding Marathon.
 🔫 Rifle shooting enthusiast – secured a 🥉 in the All Assam Rifle Shooting Association.